 If you drive past here to the next village of Swinbrook you'll arrive at the Swan Inn.
 Just remember to turn right at the cricket field.
 There is a car park at the back and the pub does great food.
 It is also where Tom Branson and Lady Sybil stop overnight on their way to elope to Scotland.

 You can loop around the village then drive back up out of the valley to the A40.
 Take a left then immediate right to leave the A40 following signs to Brize Norton.
 After half a mile you will see a right hand turn for Shilton.
 Turn here and follow the road straight into the village.
 You will cross the A4020 just before entering Shilton then drive through the village and at the far end you will see a pond, a ford and the little village war memorial.
 Park here.
 The building next to the ford was transformed into the Red Lion pub in the Yorkshire town of Kirbymorside.
-In episode 4 of series 2 Anna gets the bus here to find Bates working in this pub.
+In episode 3 of series 2 Anna gets the bus here to find Bates working in this pub after his estranged wife, Vera, forces him to leave Lord Grantham's service.

 From Shilton drive out of the village up the hill along the attractively named Hen 'n' Chick Lane, past the telephone box, now a mini-library!
 Turn left at the top and drive through Alvescot and Black Bourton to the town of Bampton which doubles for Downton village in the series.